Skip to main content

 • Save & Update to apply this change, so you see the UI updated:

 Great!
-Let's connect the component with the UI.
+Let's connect the component container with the UI.

-In order to import a component in the UI:
+In order to import a component container in the UI:

 • Click on edit imports... at the top of the code editor

-• If you published the component correctly, you will see Cube in the list of available imports.
+• If you published the component container correctly, you will see CUBES in the list of available imports.
 If you don't see it refresh the available imports with the spinning arrow icon next to it.

-• Finally, import the component by clicking on its name.
+• Finally, import the component container by clicking on its name.

-Once the component is imported, we can connect the current default Width parameter.
+Once the component container is imported, we can connect the current default Width parameter.
 Notice that in onInit() of UI, there are some lines commented.
-These are the ones that we will enable again so that we use the component Cube.
+These are the ones that we will enable again so that we use the component container Cubes.
 For this:

-• Add the component Cube to the UI, through the componentHandler, so like:
+• Add the component container Cubes to the UI, through the componentHandler, so like:

 export function onInit() {